Al0den/tester.nvim/README.md

 # tester.nvim

-Simple lightweight plugin for quick testing
+Simple lightweight plugin for quick testing inside [neovim](https://neovim.io), easy to setup, use and expand

 ## Installation and setup